Poor Little Rich Girl (1936 film)

-Poor Little Rich Girl, advertised as The Poor Little Rich Girl, is a 1936 American musical film directed by Irving Cummings.
+Poor Little Rich Girl, advertised as The Poor Little Rich Girl, is a 1936 American musical film directed by Irving Cummings and starring Shirley Temple, Alice Faye and Jack Haley.
 The screenplay by Sam Hellman, Gladys Lehman, and Harry Tugend was based on stories by Eleanor Gates and Ralph Spence, and the 1917 Mary Pickford vehicle of the same name.
 The film focuses on a child (Temple) neglected by her rich and busy father.
 She meets two vaudeville performers and becomes a radio singing star.
 The film received a lukewarm critical reception from The New York Times.

 Plot

 Barbara Barry is the young daughter of wealthy Richard Barry, a recently widowed soap manufacturer.
 Worried that his daughter is spending too much time alone and not with other children her age, her father decides to send Barbara to boarding school.
-At the train station, Barbara and her accompanying nanny are separated when the nanny Collins (Sara Haden), looking for her stolen handbag, is hit and killed by a car.
+At the train station, Barbara and her accompanying nanny are separated when the nanny, Collins (Sara Haden), while looking for her stolen handbag, is hit and killed by a car.

 Barbara, left alone, wanders off and masquerades as an orphan.
 While wandering the streets, she encounters a friendly Italian street performer, Tony the organ grinder.
 Barbara follows him home after his performance.
 She witnesses his many children run out to meet him at the door.
 Barbara lingers, lonely and sad.
 The kind and friendly family invite Barbara in.
 She has dinner with them, where she experiences eating spaghetti for the first time.
 After dinner, the mother puts her to bed with her own children.

 She attracts the notice of struggling vaudeville performers, Jimmy Dolan and his wife Jerry, who live upstairs.
 They put Barbara, posing as their daughter, into their radio act.
 Helped by advertising executive Margaret Allen, the trio become an overnight success.
 Mr. Barry hears his daughter singing on the radio and the two are reunited.
 Subplots involve a romance between Barry and Allen, and a crook trying to kidnap Barbara.